GeorgePimpleton/Win32-games/README.md

 If you find better ways to rework the code don't hesitate to let me know.

 ### Musings on Windows© Games
 To be honest the game engine created so many years ago is hard to convert to modern C++ practices.
-It isn't bad code, it just resists being modernized.
-More and more it is looking like the game engine needs to be rewritten from top to bottom from scratch.  \**UGH*\*
+It isn't bad code, it just resists being modernized.  \**UGH*\*

-Or I may just need a bigger hammer and crowbar.  \**sigh*\*